• Skip to primary navigation

 Java String concat() with examples

 This tutorial will explain how to concat strings in Java, including different methods and examples of concatenating strings.
-String concatenation refers to the process of combining two or more strings into a single string.
+String concatenation refers to combining two or more strings into a single string.
 The term “append” denotes adding an extra string to an existing string variable.

-The are various ways for concat string so we will try to learn all of them one by one with examples.
-This tutorial contains all of the useful information that you need to get started working with strings and concatenating them.
+There are various ways for concat string, so we will try to learn them individually with examples.
+This tutorial contains all the useful information you need to start working with strings and concatenating them.

 Post On:Java String concat() in Java